 Festival de cine INSTAR

-‘Leaves of K.’ or of impregnable fragility.
+The film ‘Leaves of K.’ (2022) or the impregnable fragility

 By ANTONIO ENRIQUE GONZÁLEZ ROJAS -November 28th, 2023